Fredricho/Yoga-Online/README.md

 ## Existing Features

   * ### Navigation Menu
-    * The menu is positioned at the top of all pages and on all devices and is fully responsive to make it good looking to all types of screens.
+    * The menu is positioned at the top of all pages and on all devices and is fully responsive to make it good looking to all type of screens.
 The logo is also clickable and links back to the homepage, which is another option for the user to navigate.

     IMAGE of nav

   * ### Hero-section
-    * Is located directly under the header and it contains a large hero image of a girl how practices and a text that explains the concept of the YogaOnlines subscription model even further.
+    * Is located directly under the header and it contains a large hero image of a girl how practices Yogs and a text that explains the concept of the YogaOnlines subscription model even further.
 The image appearance changes slightly depending on what size it is being viewed on, but the main idea with the picture follows anyhow.

   * ### Why YogaOnline section
     * Is based under the hero section and it contains three headings with a short paragraph to give the user a short brief of the classes, teachers and benefits with Yoga.